picturesbyrobots/td-style-guide/README.md

 A mostly reasonable approach to Touch Designer Development

-this document was started and heavily inspired by the Gamemakin ue-style guide and represents the collected insights 7+ years of daily freelance TD development by @picturesbyrobots.
-The techniques herein were codified, battle tested, documented, and refined while the former served as creative technologist at the never estabilshed, always innovative,  @radicalmedia
+this document was started and heavily inspired by the Gamemakin ue-style guide

 ## Table of Contents